-Ambitious students entering the English major can now apply for a five-year dual-degree program and earn a master’s degree in English with only one additional year of study.
-Students can cap off their undergraduate studies with more intensive graduate-level work under the supervision of a faculty of nationally recognized scholars.
+Ambitious students entering the English major can apply for a five-year dual-degree program and earn a master’s degree in English with only one additional year of study.
+Students can cap their undergraduate studies with more intensive graduate-level work under the supervision of a faculty of nationally recognized scholars.

 At the end of five years, you emerge with an MA degree, a deeper knowledge of English, more highly developed skills, and a stronger sense of the value of your learning in society and in the workforce.

 Freshman and sophomore years: Make substantial progress on your English major requirements so that you have room in your schedule for graduate work during your senior year.
 Consultation with your advisor is essential.

 Sophomore spring: Teacher education students apply to the Center for Pedagogy for admission into the appropriate certification program.